yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0"
 ></iframe>

+Not all features relate to popularity in the same way.
+Features like `release_year`, `loudness`, and `energy` show positive correlations, songs that are louder, more energetic, or more recently released tend to score higher in popularity.
+On the other side, `instrumentalness` and `acousticness` are negatively correlated, songs that are heavily instrumental or acoustic (think classical or folk) tend to be less popular on Spotify's mainstream charts.
+It's worth noting that correlation only captures linear relationships, so some features may still be useful even if their correlation looks small.

-3. Permutation Importance — measures how much the model's F1 score drops when a feature is shuffled. track_genre (0.278) was by far the most important feature, followed by release_year (0.044).
+2. Permutation Importance — measures how much the model's F1 score drops when a feature is shuffled. track_genre (0.278) was by far the most important feature, followed by release_year (0.044).
 Every feature had positive permutation importance, confirming all features contributed to the model.

 <iframe
   src="assets/permutation_importance.html"